 Breakfast: Berry Granola Overnight Chia and Oats

 Why I chose this: Soaking oats overnight not only means breakfast is ready to go as soon as you wake up, but it makes the oats easier to digest.
 The overnight soak also unlocks the potential in both the oats and the chia seeds, making many nutrients more bioavailable.
-I like to add a little bit of plain yoghurt to my overnight oats as part of the preparation, as it helps boost the friendly bacteria in our gut, however, if you don’t eat dairy, you can skip this.

 Lunch: A Kimchi Lunch Wrap

 Why I chose this: Including fermented vegetables such as kimchi in your diet is a great way to give back to your gut.
-This wrap also includes eggs for protein, avocado for healthy fats, and pumpkin seeds which are a rich source of iron.
-If you don’t have time to make your own kimchi, you can totally use store bought – just look for one in the refrigerated section of your grocery store that hasn’t been pasteurized so you know the bacteria hasn’t been destroyed.
+This wrap also includes an egg for protein, avocado for healthy fats, and pumpkin seeds, a rich source of iron.

 Snack: Bloat-Busting Pineapple Smoothie